 - Interior outlet sockets must only be used with original appliances supplied by manufacturer. - No appliance must be used outside when connected to an internal socket. - 3 No additional appliance must be used inside the motorhome.

-Never use portable cooking or heating equipment other than electric heaters, that are not of the radiant type as they are a fire and asphyxiation hazard if cylinders other than those recommended are used.
-The user must ensure that; the cylinders are adequately supported; do not block ventilation openings; cannot cause damage to fixtures and fittings located in the compartment.
+Never use portable cooking or heating equipment other than electric heaters, that are not of the radiant type as they are a fire and asphyxiation hazard.